 Not surprisingly, the Astros soon tired of playing baseball in a mediocre football stadium.
 So, the County assisted the Astros in building MinuteMaid Park, which opened in downtown Houston in 2000.
 At the time, County Commissioners made no effort to develop a new plan for the Dome.

-Even when Harris County assisted Bob McNair in bringing the NFL back to Houston by financing construction of NRG Stadium next door to the Dome, County Commissioners had no plan for the Dome.
+Even when Harris County assisted Bob McNair in bringing the NFL back to Houston by financing construction of NRG Stadium next door to the Dome, County Commissioners sat back and had no plan for the Dome.